perladvent/perldotcom/content/article/why-i-hate-json-and-you-can-too-.md

 # 5. Inefficiency: Strings

-Every C programmer deals with the two fundamental ways of encoding strings: either delimit them with a “special” character (in C’s case, the NUL byte) or transmit their length along with their “body”.
+Every C programmer deals with two fundamental ways of encoding strings: either delimit them with a “special” character (in C’s case, the NUL byte) or transmit their length along with their “body”.